A 3/2-approximation algorithm for the Student-Project Allocation problem: -approximation algorithm correctness proofs

 \begin{prop} Let $M_1$ be the matching constructed immediately at the end of the main while loop of Algorithm \ref{Alg:APPROX_SPA-S_stable}'s execution, and let $T_1$ denote this point in the algorithm's execution.
 At $T_1$, for each blocking pair $(s_i,p_{j'})$ of type $(3bi)$, $s_i$ must be one of the worst assignees of $M_1(l_k)$, where $l_k$ offers $p_{j'}$. \end{prop}

 \begin{proof} Since $(s_i,p_{j'})$ is a blocking pair of type $(3bi)$, we know that $s_i$ is assigned to another project, say $p_j$, of $l_k$'s in $M_1$, where $s_i$ prefers $p_{j'}$ to $p_j$.

 During the main while loop's execution, student $s_i$ must have removed $p_{j'}$ from their preference list in order to eventually assign to $p_j$.
-Student $s_i$'s removal of $p_{j'}$ could only happen if $p_{j'}$ was not precarious at this point.
-By Proposition \ref{prop-spa-st-subsequentprecarious}, $p_{j'}$ cannot subsequently become precarious.
+We note that although $s_i$ may be in either phase, $s_i$ must have removed $p_{j'}$ from their preference list in the same phase that $s_i$ assigned to $p_j$ (also the same phase $s_i$ is in at $T_1$).
+For the remainder of this proof, we discuss removal of $p_{j'}$ from $s_i$'s preference list in the context of this phase.
+Student $s_i$'s removal of $p_{j'}$ could only happen if $p_{j'}$ was non-precarious at this point.
+By Proposition \ref{prop-spa-st-subsequentprecarious}, since $p_{j'}$ or $l_k$ are full, $p_{j'}$ cannot subsequently become precarious.
 Let the matching constructed immediately before this removal be denoted by $M_0$ and let $T_0$ denote this point in the algorithm's execution.
 Project $p_{j'}$ was either full or undersubscribed at $T_0$.
-We show that in both of these cases, $s_i$ is one of the worst students in $M_1(l_k)$.
+We show in the former case that, $s_i$ is one of the worst students in $M_1(l_k)$, and that the latter case leads to a contradiction.